 Experienced Trial Lawyer

-John Howley, Esq. is an experienced trial lawyer with an impressive track record of success in complex cases.
+John Howley, Esq. is an experienced trial lawyer with a reputation for getting excellent results in difficult cases.
+Among his noteworthy cases are:

 After college, John was a registered lobbyist with the Commission on Independent Colleges and Universities (cIcu) in Albany, New York.
 He was put in charge of the Council of Governing Boards, which recruited and organized business leaders who served as trustees of 115 private colleges and universities to lobby Congress and the New York State Legislature to support higher education.
 John worked closely with the Council's first Chairman, Bob Keeshan (a.k.a.
 Captain Kangaroo) and his successor, Peter Warren, the Chairman and CEO of Pepsico International.
 John left politics to earn a law degree, magna cum laude, from New York Law School, where he was Articles Editor of the Law Review and a member of the team that won the National Moot Court Competition.
 During law school, he served as an intern to U.S. District Judge Kevin Thomas Duffy and as a research assistant to former U.S. Magistrate Judge, later U.S. District Judge, Shira A. Scheindlin.
 Upon graduation from law school, John served as a law clerk to U.S. Circuit Judge Roger J. Miner on the U.S. Court of Appeals for the Second Circuit.
 Employment ExperienceAfter his federal clerkship, John worked as a litigation associate at Kaye, Scholer, Fierman, Hays & Handler, which later merged to become Arnold & Porter Kaye Scholer.